-Each summer, HELP International sends volunteers and interns abroad to Belize, Peru, Philippines, India, Thailand, Uganda, and Fiji where they plan and implement sustainable development programs.
+Each summer, HELP International sends volunteers and interns abroad to Peru, India, Thailand, Uganda, and Fiji where they plan and implement sustainable development programs.
 Volunteers can spend anywhere from five weeks to three months in-country.
 Our volunteers pay or fundraise the program cost.
 Many volunteers receive internship credit for their experience abroad.

 The following information will answer some of your basic questions about the time committment, program cost, university credit, and safety in-country.
 Please be sure to read through the Code of Conduct before submitting your application.